s-agena/pinia-firestore/packages/pinia-firestore/README.md

 Pinia with Firestore

-pinia-firestore is a firestore helper library for pinia inspired by vuex fire.
+pinia-firestore is a firestore helper library for [pinia](https://pinia.esm.dev/) inspired by [vuexfire](https://vuefire.vuejs.org/vuexfire/).

 ## Policy

 - Please note that this is an experimental code for commercial use.
 - When vuex5 is released, I plan to switch to it.

 ## Concept